 In North Carolina, there are four main types of auto insurance.
 Some coverage is required by law, other types are optional.
 All drivers should understand their own policies and what expenses will be covered before a crash, if possible.
 It can help you when you speak to the insurance company and stand up for your rights, so our personal injury law firm has listed the basics for you.

-But if you were seriously injured in the crash, don’t try to go through insurance without speaking to a Wilmington car accident lawyer first!
+But if you were seriously injured in the crash, don’t try to go through insurance without speaking to a North Carolina car accident lawyer first!

 1. Liability Coverage